 - Hawa Mahal (3.2 km)

-Designed with 953 windows with intricately carved latticework to provide ventilation and privacy, the famous Hawa Mahal is known as "The Palace of the Winds," and is part of the City Palace complex.
-Built at the end of the 18th century, the Hawa Mahal is only 10 minutes from the hotel.
+Known as "The Palace of the Winds," Hawa Mahal features 953 windows with intricately carved latticework to provide ventilation and privacy.
+Built at the end of the 18th century, the Hawa Mahal is 10 minutes from the hotel.

 - Jal Mahal Talav (9.4 km)

+Your visit to Jaipur would not be complete without a stop at this stunningly beautiful attraction.
 Called the "Water Palace," Jal Mahal Talav is located in Mansagar Lake and is mostly underwater.
-Only the top floor is visible, and it is stunningly beautiful.
+Only the top floor is visible.
 Though the palace was originally used for royal parties and duck hunting, today's best views are from nearby Nahargarh Fort.

 - Jantar Mantar (3.6 km)